 The completion of registration contractually obligates the student and the student's benefactors to pay all of the student's tuition and fees for the entire term.
-However, Transylvania has established a withdrawal and refund policy so that the university and the student may share the loss equitably when it is necessary for a student to withdraw.
 A withdrawal is considered official only upon the submission of a completed withdrawal form.
 Non-attendance does not constitute an official withdrawal.